 Literally meaning “Head of the Year,” Rosh HaShanah celebrates the start of a New Year.
 It begins a 10-day period of repentance and prayer which ends on Yom Kippur.
 We celebrate the holiday following the machzor (the High Holy Days prayer book) which highlights the Shofar service; the reading of the Torah and Haftorah; and introduction of Avinu Malkeinu.
 At home we dip apples in honey and decorate our table with a round challah.

-Erev Rosh HaShanah – Sunday, September 25th at 5:30 PM
+Erev Rosh HaShanah – Friday, September 15th at 5:30 PM

 We begin the Ten Days of Awe with prayer, song and reflection.
 This traditional service sets the initial tone for the Ten Days of Awe and introduces us to the major themes and ideas of the High Holy Days.
 This Service will be held in-person in our Sanctuary and be streamed for those who wish to join us virtually.

-Rosh HaShanah – Monday, September 26th
+Rosh HaShanah Saturday, September 16th

-Family B’yachad Service – 8:30 AM – 10:00 AM
+Family Service – 8:45 AM – 10:00 AM

-Traditional Rosh HaShanah Service – 10:45 AM
+Traditional Rosh HaShanah Service – 10:45 AM – 1:00 PM

-This Service offers the full, formal Rosh HaShanah experience inclusive of traditional music, our choir, sermon, Torah service and Shofar service.
+This Service offers the full, formal Rosh HaShanah experience inclusive of traditional music, sermon, Torah service and Shofar service.
 This Service will be held in-person in our Sanctuary and be streamed for those who wish to join us virtually.

-Tashlich – 2:00 PM
+Tashlich – 1:15 PM – 1:45 PM

 On the first day of Rosh HaShanah, we meet in our Temple Har Shalom Rain Garden to symbolically cast off our sins by throwing bread and notes written on rice paper into water.

-Rosh HaShanah Second Day Multigenerational Service – Tuesday, September 27th, 10:30 AM
+Rosh HaShanah Second Day Multigenerational Service Sunday, September 17th, 10:30 AM – 12:00 PM

 Our Community Service for all ages offers all the highlights of the Second Day Rosh HaShanah including music, story, Torah and Shofar.
 This Service will be held in-person in our Sanctuary and be streamed for those who wish to join us virtually.
 Tickets are not required for this Service, but for security purposes we appreciate having everyone register.
+Our Service will be followed by a Kiddush Nosh.

-Shabbat Shuvah – Friday, September 30th at 7:00 PM
+Shabbat Shuvah Friday, September 22nd at 7:00 PM

 Yom Kippur